Grants for State and Interstate Agencies under Section 106 of the Clean Water Act

 - How are Section 106 funds allocated to states, territories, and interstate agencies?

 - How often are the data in the allotment formula updated?

 - Are states, territories, and interstate agencies required to provide matching funds?

 - Which interstate agencies receive Section 106 funds?

-EPA's FY 2014 National Water Program Guidance includes guidance for states, territories, and interstate agencies.
-The guidance sets out EPA's priorities for the pollution prevention program while providing flexibility for states, territories, and interstate agencies to focus on their individual priorities.
-Section 106 guidance is found in the FY 2014 National Water Program Guidance:
+EPA's FY 2018 - FY 2019 National Water Program Guidance includes guidance for states, territories, interstate agencies, and eligible ribes.
+The guidance sets out EPA's priorities for the pollution prevention program while providing flexibility for states, territories, interstate agencies, and tribes to focus on their individual priorities.
+Section 106 guidance is found in the FY 2018 - FY 2019 National Water Program Guidance:

 What requirements must a state, territory, or interstate agency meet to be eligible to receive Section 106 funds?

 A state or territory may receive Section 106 funds if it: